DragonOfMath/discord-dragon-bot/docs/index.md

 Aliases: `codered`

 In the event of a raid/attack, lockdown mode will delete recent invites, set the server to maximum verification level (TODO: monkey-patch this in discord.io?), and observe new members.
-Should any user spam messages in a short amount of time or mention anyone, they will be kicked immediately.
+Should any user spam messages/images in a short amount of time or mention anyone, they will be kicked immediately.

 ### `mods`